sarab421/sarab421/README.md

 ---

 ## 📂 Projects (Coming Soon 🚧)
-I am in the process of making my full portfolio as recording all the project working takes time, but i will soon update it here.
+I am in the process of making my full Portfolio as recording all the projects and their workings is time consuming, but i will soon update it here.
 Some of the projects are:
 - 📊 **Customer Segmentation & Recommendation Systems**
 - 🧠 **Handwritten Text Classification NLP Model**